This company is not yet accredited. To learn more, see reviews below or submit your own.

 Someone at the magazine contacted me by email, saying they have no plans to provide the magazine without perfume strips, and gave me the address to cancel my subscription, which I did.
 Is there anything more I could have done as I really enjoyed the magazine?
 Don't want a lawyer, just help in knowing if I can do more.

-Martha Stewart Living Company Profile
+Martha Stewart Living Company Information

 - Company Name: